-Danville voters formally approved the Caesars Virginia casino referendum on Nov.
+Danville voters formally approved the Caesars Danville Casino referendum on Nov.
 3, 2020.

-Caesars Virginia broke ground in August 2022, and the resort is expected to open to the public in the second half of 2024.
+Caesars Danville Casino broke ground in August 2022, and the resort is expected to open to the public in full in the second half of 2024.
 A temporary casino, however, is currently open.

 Yes.
 Caesars officials plan to open a sportsbook on the property upon its opening.